Living rural in the city is great – you can do it, too.

 Look at that relaxed rabbit.
 Just look at her.
 Punk.

-In a Sherbrooke parking lot, this lovely plant was blooming and a bumble bee fertilizing all of its flowers.
-I would love to know what the name of it is (Policeman’s Bonnet, or Himilayan Balsam, an invasive species), and I’d like to get some seeds (I later was given the plant.
-The bees loved it, but it took over my backyard).
+In a Sherbrooke parking lot, this lovely plant was blooming and a bumble bee was fertilizing all of its flowers.
+I would love to know what the name of it is, and I’d like to get some seeds (I later was given the plant.
+The bees loved it, and it took over my backyard, but I was able to remove it all ).

 After taking the Vermont route through Derby Line and Newport up to the Quebec border at Mansonville, I finally got to the big Brome Fair at Knowlton.